Frequently Asked Questions.

 A land survey is recommended when buying or selling property, before the commencement of construction, for a subdivision development site, when resolving boundary disputes, and when obtaining planning or building permits.

 A licensed land surveyor is the only person legally qualified to make a claim regarding the location of title boundaries.
-You may have accrued rights to additional land than that shown on your title due to old fencing however these are rights but not the legally accepted title boundaries.
+You may have accrued rights to additional land than that shown on your title due to old fencing however these are rights but not the registered title boundaries.
 That’s why you need a licensed surveyor to carry out a survey to provide clarity to your land holding and, if necessary, formally update your Certificate of Title based on your long acquired land rights.

 No. The only way to know the relationship of fencing to the title boundary is to have a title re-establishment survey carried out by a licensed land surveyor.
 It is common for fencing along a series of properties to have a common trend in a particular direction meaning your fence-to-fence width may match title-to-title width but the fence-to-title relationship be significantly different.
 Assuming the fence-to-title relationship can lead to huge blunders costing you dearly.